jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 #### Building the Map

-Evaluating a heating map point-by-point through `get_3d_tidal_heating` re-solves the world radial response at every point, which is wasteful: the radial (Love-number) solve depends only on the tidal mode's `(degree l, frequency)`, not on the query position. `get_3d_tidal_heating_array` takes paired, equal-length `(radius, colatitude)` arrays, builds the position-independent tidal-mode list once, and solves the radial response once per unique `(l, frequency)`, reusing it across all points.
+Evaluating a heating map point by point through `get_3d_tidal_heating` re-solves the world radial response at every point, although the radial (Love-number) solve depends only on the tidal mode's `(degree l, frequency)` and not on the query position. `get_3d_tidal_heating_array` takes paired, equal-length `(radius, colatitude)` arrays, builds the position-independent tidal-mode list once, and solves the radial response once per unique `(l, frequency)`, reusing it across all points.
 It returns a same-shape array (NaN where a radius has no depth-resolved solution) and is the efficient way to build a map:

 ```python
 radii = np.linspace(0.01 * world.radius, 0.999 * world.radius, 40)